Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint=true, destructiveHint=false, idempotentHint=true.
-The description adds context: actions are non-destructive and no SSH needed.
-It clarifies that install/remove are intentionally excluded for security.
-No contradiction.
+Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true.
+The description adds useful context: install/remove are not available, and no SSH is needed.
+It does not contradict annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.